NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 using SendResponseCallback = std::function<void(uint64_t, std::list<std::shared_ptr<Tensor>> const&, bool, const std::string&)>;
 ```

-Note that the batch manager will reject any request sent using the
+The batch manager will reject any request sent using the
 `GetInferenceRequestsCallback` callback if the request ID passed by the
 client corresponds to the request ID of a request that is being processed
 by the batch manager.
 A request ID can be reused after it appears in a